deathworlders/online/content/books/deathworlders/chapter-48-laid-bare.md

 And a Given-Man’s job was to keep the peace.
 Gods help Loor’s tribe.

-“So long as Yan is around is the time to *learn* from him, not latch onto his tit!”
-The Singer answered.
+“So long as Yan is around is the time to *learn* from him, not latch onto his tit!” the Singer answered.
 She heard one of the nearby women stifle an amused trill, and lowered her voice.
 “Gods’ names, Loor, how do you teach your sons to make a knife?
 Do you make every knife for them and expect them to learn when you’re gone?”

 Loor glowered at her, but the Singer wasn’t afraid of him.
 He might be a fire-head, but he wasn’t violently stupid.
 It took him a few heartbeats to finally admit her point but admit it he did, by sagging and whipping his tail.